arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * How would you design a software system for scalability?
 * What are the strategies to deal with the C10k problem?
 * How to deal with failover and user sessions?
+* How would you design a decentralized (that is, with no central server) P2P system?

 ####[[↑]](#toc) <a name='open'>Open Questions:</a>